ARION Development: pre-elite and U23

 Brian Briddell: Brian is the lifting coach for the ARION Dev program and the head trainer at Saratoga peak Performance.

 The ARION Dev/U23 program is dedicated to the development of elite small boat skills.
 With those applicants who are new to small boat rowing the ARION program will establish those skills and build confidence to race in small boats.
-For those who have some experience in small boats, the ARION program will help prepare you for finals level competition at the U23 trials and U23 Summer Nationals levels.
+For those who have some experience in small boats, the ARION program will help prepare you for finals level competition at the U23 trials, Summer Nationals, and Canadian Henley levels.

 ARION athletes should maintain a growth mindset over time to achieve the desired results.
 It is expected that athletes complete all the prescribed work within the confines of physical and mental health.
-It is also expected that athletes understand and accept the consequences of choices.
-The training program is designed to be a path to a destination.
-Deviations from that path, regardless of the reason, are still deviations from the path and may not lead to the same destination.
+It is also expected that athletes understand the training program is designed to be a path to a destination.
+Deviations from that path, regardless of the reason, are still deviations from the path and may not lead to the same result.
 One should expect to grow as an athlete, a coach, an employee, and a human during the time at ARION.

 It is also the case that sport in general is not a democracy, but often a meritocracy, that is to say that results matter in sport.
 The same can be the case in an elite training program: results and trajectory matter.
 This may affect some decisions on residential spaces, training trips, funding, and equipment.
 Athletes are given time to grow and flexibility to learn and fail and learn more, but one should always maintain a growth mindset and remember that the program is focused on international competition at the highest levels.

 Athletes at ARION should also embody and endeavor to live the mottos of "good friends in the extra mile" and "gratefulness and vulnerability".
 We believe that the rising tide raises all boats and we celebrate the successes of our team and teammates.